“There are many ways to treat hot flushes and vaginal

 The Mayo Clinic also note:

-Apart from SSRIs/SNRIs, what are other prescription medications used for hot flushes treatment?
+What other medications may be used for hot flushes treatment?

 In Hot Flashes: Diagnosis & Treatment – Treatments: Other Prescription Medication the Mayo Clinic elaborate on: